 This potato salad is my new favourite side dish.
 Why?
 It’s insanely versatile.
 It works equally as well as a side dish to grilled steak like these Beef Shish Kebabs as it does with chicken, like this Creamy Lemon Thyme Chicken.

 What’s more, if asparagus isn’t in season, just swap it for green beans which are available year-round (even frozen whole green beans will work).
 With just a few ingredients it’s simple to make too.
+Much like my no mayo potato salad, this is a much lighter potato side dish.
 Let’s recap

 - Filled with flavour